 As birdhouses are places where birds choose to nest and bring up their young, they need to be hidden or at least camouflaged from their predators.

-That’s why I recommend you to have select camouflage colors like gray, green, and brown for painting birdhouses.
+I recommend selecting camouflage colors like gray, green, and brown for painting birdhouses.

 Camouflage colors like gray, green, and brown attract birds to birdhouses.
 These colors blend into the natural environment, helping birds feel safe inhabiting them.
 Bright-colored paint should not be used as it can attract predators.
 Birdhouses should not be painted black as they can get heated up in summer.

-If you’d like to learn more about safe paint you can use for bird feeders, check out a full article guide I wrote here!
+Learn more about safe paint you can use for bird feeders.

 5) Safe Paint for Bird Baths

-When it comes to the type of safe paint you can use for bird baths, many will have problems finding ones that are waterproof and won’t harm birds when they fill the basin with water!
+When it comes to the type of safe paint you can use for bird baths, many will have problems finding waterproof ones that won’t harm birds when they fill the basin with water!

 Here, I will provide some examples of safe paints you can use to paint bird baths, with some caveats: